bo7owers/why-ts/docs/guide/getting-started.md

 */
 ```

 The TypeScript code won't run until you you fix the error.
-When you work with big apps, this can save time, money and won't cause issues in the future.
+When you work with big apps, this can save time, money and will prevent issues in the future.